MylesThomas/mylescgthomaspy/instructions.md

 ```

+Notes:
+- Make sure that username for testpypi is __token__
+- The distutils/pypi came from ChatGPT, and may be totally unnecessary
-Note: https://upload.pypi.org/legacy/ is an API endpoint for uploading files to PyPI.
+- https://upload.pypi.org/legacy/ is an API endpoint for uploading files to PyPI.

 Next, we will create a change log to track the changes in our package.